SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 First you have to choose the desired asset type from the **Choose asset type** drop down menu on the top left.
 These asset types are root asset types.
 They are labeled "START NODE" in the hierarchy.

 {{< c8y-admon-info>}}
-Root asset type is an **Asset type** which is at the top of hierarchy and does not have any parent asset type above it.
+Root asset type is an asset type which is at the top of hierarchy and does not have any parent asset type above it.
 {{< /c8y-admon-info>}}

-Next, the **asset hierarchy** is displayed in the left tab, with the respective dialog window opening in the right tab.
+Next, the asset hierarchy is displayed in the left tab, with the respective dialog window opening in the right tab.
 Fill out all the mandatory field labeled "required" to move to the next section.

 You also have the option of adding a description or assigning devices to your root asset.
 If you want to add more than one root asset, click the **Add** button.
 The other building block to your asset are the **custom properties**.
 Here you find all [custom properties](/dtm/asset-types/#property-library) assigned to the asset type that you create.
 Fill in the required information.